kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/107-container-registries/102-image-tagging-best-practices.md

 docker build -t your-username/app-name:latest .
 ```

-## Use Environment and Architecture-Specific Tags

-If your application is deployed in different environments (production, staging, development) or has multiple architectures (amd64, arm64), you can use tags that specify these variations.
-Example: `your-username/app-name:1.2.3-production-amd64`.

 ## Use Automated Build and Tagging Tools

 Consider using CI/CD tools (Jenkins, GitLab CI, Travis-CI) to automate image builds and tagging based on commits, branches, or other rules.
 This ensures consistency and reduces the likelihood of errors caused by manual intervention.